 How Our Solar Company Is Different

 Alternative Energy, LLC noticed the energy inefficiency problems with most Arizona homes and business and decided that instead of selling you a larger solar system, make the rest of your home or business more energy efficient first.
-Everything from installing insulation and radiant barrier to wrapping your air ducts with SRX and installing mini split systems.
-That way you only pay a few thousand dollars on energy efficient upgrades that save you $10,000 – $20,000 dollars by only installing a smaller solar system.
+Everything from installing insulation and radiant barrier to wrapping your air ducts with SRX and installing mini-split systems.
+That way you only pay a few thousand dollars on energy efficient upgrades that save you $10,000 – $20,000 by only installing a smaller solar system.

 How Much Do Solar Panels Save On Electricity Bills In Arizona?

 You can save as much as 97-99% on electricity by installing solar panels in Arizona.
 Most homeowners in Arizona see a 20 year savings solar energy savings of $25,000 by installing solar panels.
 Although, you are going to pay a steeper cost to do so if you ONLY decide to install solar panels.
-Your home or business is most likely very energy inefficient and it doesn’t make since to pay such high costs for solar when all you need a few energy efficient upgrades and a small solar system to save even more.
+Your home or business is most likely very energy inefficient, and it doesn’t make sense to pay such high costs for solar when all you need a few energy efficient upgrades and a small solar system to save even more.